MicrosoftDocs/dynamics365smb-docs/financials/sales-how-record-sales-price-discount-payment-agreements.md

 The best price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically calculates this when it inserts the unit price and the line discount percentage for items on new document and journal lines.

+> [!NOTE]
-**Note**: The following describes how the best price is calculated for sales.
+>   The following describes how the best price is calculated for sales.
 The calculation is the same for purchases.

 1. [!INCLUDE[d365fin](includes/d365fin_md.md)] checks the combination of the bill-to customer and the item and then calculates the applicable unit price and line discount percentage, using the following criteria: